denis0x4d/rustversi-code/readme.md

 # Rustversi

-This is a Rust implementation of Reversi game (a-ka Othello) https://en.wikipedia.org/wiki/Reversi It compiles into EXE,JS,WASM.
+This is a Rust implementation of Reversi game (a-ka Othello) https://en.wikipedia.org/wiki/Reversi.
+It compiles into EXE (console), WASM (Node and PWA versions).
 PWA (wasm+js) working example you can find at https://denis0x4d.github.io/rustversi/

 ```
 Computer has moved to (5,6), +2 score